Skip to main content

 Abstract

-Natural selection is based on the notion of differential reproduction between entities, often characterized as a struggle between individual organisms.
-However, natural selection can act at all levels of biological organization, thus being termed ‘multilevel selection’ (MLS).
-A common misconception is that MLS lacks empirical support.
-To address this, we conducted a bibliometric review of 2,950 Web of Science/Scopus-indexed scientific articles.
-Our goal was documenting the range of taxa/systems, levels, and research topics/tools where MLS has been used to understand natural selection across levels.
-We found 280 studies providing empirical support for MLS: 100 were performed in situ, 180 were laboratory experiments.
-The studies span a vast range of organisms, from viruses to humans and eusocial insects.
-While 90.4% of studies focused on some form of organismal group (demes, colonies, aggregates), the remaining 9.6% explored selection at other levels (communities, cells, nuclei).
-We classified these 280 studies into research categories such as artificial selection, breeding through group selection, indirect/social genetic effects, and contextual analysis, among others.
-In contextual analysis studies, the strength of selection was comparable across levels.
-Contrary to common notions, there is solid empirical support for the utility and importance of MLS in explaining natural selection and evolution.
+Natural selection is based on the concept of differential reproduction between entities, often characterized as a struggle between individual organisms.
+However, natural selection can act at all levels of biological organization, thus being termed “multilevel selection” (MLS).
+A common misconception is that selection across levels of biological organization lacks empirical support.
+To address this, we conducted a bibliometric review of 2,950 Web of Science/Scopus-indexed scientific articles, to document the range of taxa and research topics where MLS has been used to understand natural selection across levels.
+The 280 studies providing empirical support for selection at more than one level spanned a vast range of organisms, from viruses to humans to eusocial insects.
+They included research done both in natural populations (100) and in laboratory experiments (180).
+While 90.4% of studies focused on selection among organismal groups (e.g., demes, colonies, aggregates), another 9.6% explored selection across other levels (genetic elements, nuclei, cells, or multispecies communities).
+We classified studies by topic including artificial selection, breeding through group selection, indirect genetic effects, and contextual analysis, among others.
+Contrary to common notions, we found solid empirical support for the utility and importance of MLS in explaining natural selection and evolution.

 DOI